muyangren907/telegram-uploaddzb/README.rst

 `More info in the documentation <https://docs.nekmo.org/telegram-upload/installation.html>`_

-To use this program you need an Telegram account and your *App api_id/api_hash* (get it in `my.telegram.org <https://my.telegram.org/>`_).
+To use this program you need an dxdmgch account and your *App api_id/api_hash* (get it in `my.telegram.org <https://my.telegram.org/>`_).
 The first time you use telegram-upload it requests your telephone, api_id and api_hash.
 Bot tokens can not be used with this program (bot uploads are limited to 50MB).
 To **send files** (by default it is uploaded to saved messages):